couchbaselabs/iOS-Couchbase/README.md

 For details on how to use Mobile Couchbase in your own apps see [doc/using_mobile_couchbase.md](https://github.com/couchbaselabs/iOS-Couchbase/blob/master/doc/using_mobile_couchbase.md)

-## Building the Demo App
+## Building The Framework And Demo App

 The following instructions can be used to build Mobile Couchbase for devices and simulators, using Xcode 4.
+(It is possible the projects might still work with Xcode 3, but we're not testing or supporting this anymore.
+It's difficult enough to get all the moving parts to mesh together in one version of Xcode at a time!)

 ### Get the main repository